 That’s exactly what you’ll find in our list of affordable ways for small businesses to maximise profits.
 In fact, some of them won’t require you to spend any money.

 Here are two things to remember in your entrepreneurial journey: just because you’re busy doesn’t mean that it will have any impact on your bottom line.
 Secondly, you don’t need to hire people just because every other business has them.

 You can use accounting apps instead of hiring in-house accountants or doing it yourself.
 You can use chatbots to answer customer queries instead of having a customer support team.
-You can use specialised software to request customer reviews.
+Y

 The question shouldn’t be what can be automated.
 It should be what cannot be automated and would require someone’s involvement.